OPS-E2E-PPE/VBA-Docs/api/Office.FileDialogFilters.Clear.md

  'Display the description of filters that include 'Microsoft Excel files
  If InStr(1, fdf.Extensions, "xls", vbTextCompare) > 0 Then
- MsgBox "Description of filter: " &amp; fdf.Description End If
+ MsgBox "Description of filter: " & fdf.Description
+ End If
  Next fdf